Annabel Elliot: Charity work

 Elliot was a patron of British Association for Adoption and Fostering (BAAF) from 2005; it closed in 2015.
 She cited her mother Rosalind, who worked for an adoption agency, for influencing her to support the charity.
 She is also a life member and patron of the Elephant Family, of which her brother Mark was chairman until his death in 2014.

+Lady-in-attendance

+Annabel Elliot was lady-in-attendance at the couple's coronation in 2023.
+With her son and daughter-in-law, she was invited to ride in the King's procession at Royal Ascot 2023.